FedericoSebas/Autonomous-Tiny-Car/README.md

 2. `./src-arduino/src/Motor.cpp` lines 40 to 87: This part of the code controls the movement of the car based on the curve data.
 It uses a PID system to adjust the car's speed and direction based on the curve of the path.
 After moving the motors, there is a microsecond delay before returning the curve and turn values.

+## Requirements

+If you want to upload the code to your ESP32CAM, you need to use PlatformIO and be in the ./src-arduino directory.
+Then, type `pio run` in the command line.
+This will download all the necessary libraries.
+After that, type `pio -t upload`, and it will upload the code to your ESP32CAM.
+If you are not comfortable with PlatformIO, you can extract the entire src-arduino folder and use it in Arduino.
+Please note that you might need to adjust the library paths in your code if you move it to a different location.

 ## Future Updates

 We are continuously working on improving this project.
 Stay tuned for future updates!